Škrlatica via south ridge

 Trail:

-Mostly good rock quality with occasional crumbliness and loose rocks (regarding only climbing part).
+Mostly good rock quality with occasional crumbliness and loose rocks (regarding only the climbing part).
+Terrain is more chossy in the upper part - last two pitches.

-Climbing part took me 4 hours in two person team.
+The climbing part took me 4 hours in a two-person team.

-It is reasonable to leave some of the stuff from the rucksack just before leaving tourist as the way back goes the same way.
+It is reasonable to leave some of the stuff from the rucksack just before leaving the tourist trail as the way back goes the same way.

 Dangers:

-Occasional crumbliness requires double-check for most of the holds and steps.
-There are some easier sections with loose rocks on the way, these are easily triggered by step or by working rope.
+Occasional crumbliness requires double-checking most of the holds and steps.
+There are some easier sections with loose rocks on the way, these are easily triggered by a step or by a working rope.

 Gear used: